fanluo12/LC/LinkedList/README.md

 ## 23. Merge k Sorted Lists
 Create function which can merge two lists
 While loop through lists when length not equals to 1.
 Each time for loop through hall lists and merge 0 and 1, 2 and 3, 4 and 5 so on and so far.
 If length is odd, then we move remained list to the last, i.e. length / 2 position assigns length - 1 position.
 Finally we divide list to half

+## 25. Reverse Nodes in k-Group
+Find length of linked list and use while loop to update length until less than k In while loop, use classic way to reverse linked list